CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 Specific security requirements for Virtual Private Clouds and Hybrid Clouds are not the focus of this module (see OPS.3.2 * Cloud Providers * and OPS.3.4 * Managed Security Services *).

-The network management is considered in the context of zoning and segmentation, all further topics of network management are dealt with in the module NET.1.2 * Network Management *.
+The network management is considered in the context of the zoning and segmentation, all further topics of the network management are treated in the building block NET.1.2 * network management *.

 2 risk situation
 -----------------